objektwerks/work.order/README.md

 >The following technologies will be used to build this web site:
 1. Javascript
 2. Html, Css
+3. Sql
-3. Nodejs ( express, mysql, sql )
+4. Nodejs ( express, mysql )
+5. MySql Database

 Roles
 -----
->Each role can invoke a set of actions.
+>A role can invoke a set of actions.
 1. **admin** — can invoke all actions
 2. **homeowner** — can add, edit, save and select work orders
 3. **lawncare provider** — can select, view and close work orders